MateuszKubuszok/sonatype-stats/README.md

 putting the right values for your project and Sonatype user.
 The data will be generated in `data` directory.

-## Running in scheduled GitHub Action (WIP!!!)
+## Running in scheduled GitHub Action

-> Work in Progress!!!
-The following commands are not yet expected to work!!!

 We can create a GH Action which could publish Sonatype Stats on GitHub Pages in a dedicated repository: